Reproduction - the hen

-- Third - settling, squatting, making a nest hole by crouching and rotating several times using her keel bone to shape the nest.
+- Third - settling, squatting and making a nest hole by crouching and rotating several times using her keel bone to shape the nest.
 Then she sits and lays, often standing to expel the egg.

 - Fourth - after laying she may continue to examine the egg with her beak then rises and returns to the flock cackling.